igotiss/booking3/README.md

 8. Run `npm run dev` and enjoy!

 ## Additional - adding and setting up Nginx and PHP-fpm in Laravel Sail
-By defaul thae project is work by native Sail components.
+By defaul the project is work by native Sail components.
 But if you need to install Nginx uses the [repo and instruction](https://github.com/acadea/laravel-sail-nginx-php-fpm)
 ## ********
 Developed by [Igor Tyshchenko](mailto:igotiss@gmail.com)